ClimateChangeInstitute/anttframework/AntT/README.md

 The project uses Maven to manage dependencies and build the project.
 Maven version >=3.3.9 is required to build the project.

+The project requires that a PostgreSQL is installed.
+PostgreSQL version >= 9.4 is required by the project.

 ## Building

+First, ensure that the database has been installed.
+The `README.md` file in the `./etc/sql` directory describes the process.

-The project can be built by running maven from this (AntT) directory.
+The project can be built by running Maven from this (AntT) directory.
 Typing

 ```bash
 mvn clean verify